search ]

 When to Use Custom Post Types?

-Deciding whether to create a custom content type can be a bit tricky.
-Sometimes, you can categorize posts using categories and be satisfied with that.
+Deciding whether to create a custom content type can be tricky.
+Sometimes, categorizing posts with categories is sufficient.

-However, there are some guiding principles to work with.
-If any of the following situations apply to you, it’s likely that creating a custom content type would be appropriate:
+There’s no definitive answer, but there are some guiding principles.
+If any of the following situations apply to you, creating a custom content type would be appropriate:

 • If you’re publishing at least two different types of content.
 For example, personal blog posts and food recipes.